jcerdenia/hideaki-onishi-music/content/home.md

 ---
 This is a sample page.

-This page is built with NextJS, and content is managed in Netlify CMS
+This page is built with NextJS, and content is managed in Netlify CMS.